-Onsite attenuation schemes would need to be tested against the hydrographs of High Lode and the smaller drains to ensure flows are not exacerbated downstream within the catchment.
+Onsite attenuation schemes would need to be tested against the hydrographs of High Lode to ensure flows are not exacerbated downstream within the catchment.

 Development should be in accordance with the IDB by-laws and policies.

 New development must seek opportunities to reduce overall level of flood risk at the site, for example by: